-The COVID-19 pandemic has meant a change in the way we usually deal with the loss of a loved one.
-Many of the normal religious, cultural and family traditions cannot be observed at this time given the public health measures currently in place.
-These restrictions are not easy and those who are bereaved will need support now more than ever.
-In many circumstances, we will need to find new and creative ways to express our sympathy e.g. live streaming of the funeral can enable those who can't be present to participate in the ceremony, those who wish can send their condolences on rip.ie, you may decide to plant flowers/a tree in memory of the deceased etc.
+The COVID-19 pandemic changed the way we usually deal with the loss of a loved one.
+Many of the normal religious, cultural and family traditions could not be observed, and these restrictions were not easy for those who were bereaved during this time.

-A supportive workplace can help a bereaved staff member upon their return to work and also assist those affected by a workplace death.
+In these circumstances, we found new ways to express our sympathy, e.g. live streaming of the funeral can enable those who can't be present to participate in the ceremony, those who wish can send their condolences on rip.ie, you may decide to plant flowers / a tree in memory of the deceased etc. A supportive workplace can help a bereaved staff member upon their return to work and also assist those affected by a workplace death.